 9. Nulliparity

-Women who had never given birth to a child either by choice or due to some medical issues are more prone to ovarian cancer.
+Women who have never given birth to a child either by choice or due to some medical issues are more prone to ovarian cancer.

 10. Hormonal replacement therapy (HRT)